Frequently asked questions about the hospice and its services.

 When is the day hospice open?

-The End of Life Care service at the hospice is open 24 hours a day – 7 days a week.
 The Day Hospice is open for patients between 10am and 4pm, Monday to Friday.
 Administration staff are present from 9am to 5pm.

 Who would benefit from attending?